 During the project period, the project must continuously contribute to dissemination in Danish as well as English via ICROFS' communication channels.
-The project manager and 1-2 project participants should participate in annual status meetings and sufficient time and funds should be allocated to travels and/or other meeting expenses in relation to these meetings.
+The project manager and 1-2 project participants should participate in annual status meetings and sufficient time and funds should be allocated to these meetings.
 The project manager is expected to contribute to the dissemination of project results at the end of project as well as at the end of the entire programme.

-Read more about GUDP's Strategy for 2019-2022 and the Action Plan for 2020 at GUDP's website and about ICROFS' research and development strategy here.
+Read more about GUDP's Strategy for 2019-2022 and the Action Plan for 2020 at www.gudp.dk and about ICROFS' Research and Development Strategy 2019-2021.